gabrielgaborw/posthub-mern/README.md

-# fullstack-mern-app
+# Posthub
-Fullstack MERN Application
+Posthub is a full stack project built using the MERN stack.